johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 Further to that, I write posts for other websites sometimes and cross post it on my own blog, with a canonical pointing to the original post.
 Growtika suggested that I remove these posts from the `sitemap.xml` as they are not the canonical source of the content.

-I've a number of post processing steps that run in my blogs build step and I included this filtering in it.
+I've a number of post processing steps that run in my sites build step and I included this filtering in it.
 In the end it amounted to [filtering an XML file; which is pretty straightforward - I wrote about it to demonstrate](../2022-11-22-xml-read-and-write-with-node-js/index.md).

 As well as filtering my `sitemap.xml`, I went a little further and added `lastmod` timestamps to the `sitemap.xml` based on the git commit date of the markdown file that the blog post was generated from.
-This was to help search engines understand the how recent of the content on my blog is.
+This was to help search engines understand the how recent of the content on my site is.
 [I wrote about how I did this](../2022-11-25-adding-lastmod-to-sitemap-git-commit-date/index.md).
 Google have subsequently announced that they use [`lastmod` as a signal for scheduling re-crawling URLs](https://developers.google.com/search/blog/2023/06/sitemaps-lastmod-ping#the-lastmod-element) and so this turns out to have been a helpful change to make.

-Alongside this, I added a `robots.txt` to my blog.
+Alongside this, I added a `robots.txt` to my site.
 These are files that search engines use to understand the structure of a site and what they should and should not index.
 I didn't previously have one and the one I added was pretty rudimentary:

 ```text title="robots.txt"
 User-agent: *